rjgolden/portfolio/README.md

 # Ryan Golden — Software Portfolio

-An interactive software development portfolio built with **JavaScript, HTML, CSS, and Three.js**.

 The site is inspired by startup interfaces of the **Nintendo GameCube and PlayStation 2** as well as old school amber and green terminals, combining a rotating 3D cube, animated particles, retro UI elements, sound effects, and customizable themes.

 ## Features